 Urethritis is an infection of the urethra with bacteria (or with protozoa, viruses, or fungi) and occurs when organisms that gain access to it acutely or chronically colonize the numerous periurethral glands in the bulbous and pendulous portions of the male urethra and in the entire female urethra

-The sexually transmitted pathogens Chlamydia trachomatis, Neisseria gonorrhoeae, Trichomonas vaginalis, and herpes simplex virus are common causes in both sexes.
+- The sexually transmitted pathogens Chlamydia trachomatis, Neisseria gonorrhoeae, Trichomonas vaginalis, and herpes simplex virus are common causes in both sexes

-In urethritis, the main symptoms are dysuria and, primarily in men, urethral discharge.
+In urethritis, the main symptoms are dysuria and, primarily in men, urethral discharge

-- Discharge can be purulent, whitish, or mucoid.
+- Discharge can be purulent, whitish, or mucoid

 - Characteristics of the discharge, such as the amount of purulence, do not reliably differentiate gonococcal from non-gonococcal urethritis.

-Urinalysis and sometimes urine culture
+First-void or first-catch urine and sometimes urine culture

 - Diagnosis by culture is not always necessary.
 If done, diagnosis by culture requires demonstration of significant bacteriuria in properly collected urine